|

 each individual will experience trance in his or her own

+way.
 First find a quiet

 place where you won't be disturbed, and begin by getting